gullwing-io/bookworms-slack-webhook/README.md

 - path - _Required_ where the Bookworms bookmarks are coming from, this could be a local or remote `YAML` file.
 For more information see [Bookworms](https://github.com/thearegee/bookworms)
 - route - the path on your webservers hostname Slack will use as a webhook.
 This parameter is optional with a default value of: `/webhooks/slack/bookworms`

+### Parsing POST in Fastify

+Currently because of an issue raised here: [https://github.com/fastify/help/issues/642](https://github.com/fastify/help/issues/642)

+You need to ensure [`fastify-formbody`](https://github.com/fastify/fastify-formbody) is registered in your webserver.

+See the Fastify example for more details.

 ### Examples

 Below are simple examples of building a simple webserver with a webhook for Slack to use.